chenghonour/formulago/README.md

 ## Introduce
 A high performance admin project framework with `Hertz` and `Ent`
-- High productivity: an enterprise management system can be built in a short time.
+- High productivity: An enterprise management system can be built in a short time.
 - High performance: Uses the [Hertz framework](https://github.com/cloudwego/hertz), the most powerful in Go.
 ByteDance has deployed tens of thousands of services using it.
 - Modularity: Referring to the DDD design concept, the module design is more concise and convenient.
 - Routing interfaces: Refer to the [Google Open Platform](https://github.com/googleapis/googleapis) and use Protobuf to define interface specifications.